 Alternatively, a crime like vandalism of property is often treated as a misdemeanor that may land a defendant a few months in prison if convicted.
 However, you should still take the misdemeanor offense seriously and secure a Salt Lake City Criminal Defense lawyer who can guide you through the case.
 While a single misdemeanor offense may not seem like much, the penalties for multiple misdemeanors quickly add up and you could face significant fines and time behind bars.

 When a person violates a traffic law, they are often served with an infraction.
 However, an increasing amount of traffic offenses can result in more severe penalties like the suspension of a license.
+For example, driving under the influence of drugs or alcohol is taken very seriously and has serious penalties attached, up to and including losing your driver’s license, fines, and jail time.
 This is especially tedious for a person who requires their license to commute to work or perform other activities.
-To avoid the possibility of having your license suspended or worse, you should work with an experienced attorney that can help you improve your situation.
+To avoid the possibility of having your license suspended or worse, you should work with an experienced attorney who can help you improve your situation.

-Not only that, but minor traffic violations can become a huge problem when they are connected to a more significant criminal offense, such as driving under the influence.
+Not only that, but minor traffic violations can become a huge problem when they are connected to a more significant criminal offense.
 Our Park City criminal defense lawyers can help you understand how your traffic tickets could affect your DUI proceedings.

 If you were charged with a violent crime, there is a high chance that you are facing multiple years in prison if convicted.
 For example, a capital crime like murder could mean that a defendant is sentenced to over 20 years in prison or possibly even life.
 Our Park City criminal defense attorneys will work with you to try to reduce your charges or even have them dismissed.